Search products

 Open the full CNFans hub later, not as your automatic first move when the target may already be narrow enough.

-Once the user journey is separated into clear patterns, the keyword becomes much easier to handle.
+Once the visit is separated into clear patterns, the page becomes much easier to use.
 Most visitors are only choosing between three actions.

 This is the simplest visitor type.
 The category page is already the answer, so there is no need for an extra explanation layer.

-Open the category routesThis visitor usually benefits from the main guide first, especially to understand the browsing intent behind the words Yupoo and spreadsheet.
+Open the category routesThis visitor usually benefits from the main guide first, especially to understand how Yupoo and spreadsheet-style browsing fit together.

 Read the main guideIf you no longer need explanation and only want a larger discovery environment, jump straight into the CNFans hub on Findsindex.